EnzymeFunctionInitiative/EST/docs/getting_started.rst

 ===============

-The Enzyme Function Initiative (EFI) offers several different tools to help in in the identification of isofunctional protein families.
+The Enzyme Function Initiative (EFI) offers several different tools to help in the identification of isofunctional protein families.
 This guide will walk the user through the initial setup of the tools.

 Obtain the Code